tfry-git/almost.serious.synth/README.md

 For the time being, when starting, the Synth will play random notes on startup, which is pretty useful during development.
 To turn this off, go the main menu, and select "Stop" (row 3, column 2).
 It will load the first saved voice on startup.

-## Synthesizer settings
+## Synthesizer settings - Page 1
 - Top row: Envelope - Attack, Decay, Sustain, Release
 - Row 2: Wave mixing - Oscillator 1 waveform, Oscillator mix ratio, Oscillator 2 waveform, Oscillator 2 tune, given in half-tones above below Oscillator 1
 - Row 3: Low frequency oscillator: Waveform, Frequency, Amplitude (initially set to 0, i.e. disabled), Parameter to modulate
 - Bottom 4: Low pass filter: Cutoff frequency, Resonance, Amplitude (initially set to 0, i.e. unfiltered)
 - Bottom - right button: Exit to main menu

+## Synthesizer settings - Page 2
+- Top row: Envelope for the effects given in the next row - Attack, Decay, Sustain, Release
+- Row 2: Two effects controlled by the above envelope, each with separate max amplitude ("A"), and effect target ("X")
+- Row 3: - Not yet used -
+- Bottom 4: - Not yet used -
+- Bottom - right button: Exit to main menu

 ## Main menu
 - Top row: This is just a caption for Synthesizer options in  the next row
-- Row 2: "Edit" -> Go to the synthesizer settings page; "Save"/"Load" -> Save / load current voice to/from SD card
+- Row 2: "Edit" -> Go to the synthesizer settings page 1; "Edi2" -> Go to synthesizer settings page 2; "Save"/"Load" -> Save / load current voice to/from SD card
 - Row 3: Caption for the MIDI related options in the next row
 - Row 4: "Rec/Stop" -> Start / end recording MIDI from MIDI in; "Play/Stop" -> Play / stop playing the current MIDI sequence; "Save"/"Load" -> Save / load MIDI track to/from SD card